 26 November 1958: A B-47 Stratojet caught fire while on the ground at Chennault AFB in Louisiana.
 The conflagration destroyed an onboard weapon releasing some radioactive contamination in the immediate vicinity of the wreckage.

-18 January 1959: An American F-100 Super Sabre was on the ground conducting a practice alert at an unidentified base in the Pacific.
+18 January 1959: An American F-100 Super Sabre was on the ground conducting a practice alert at a base in the Pacific.
 The aircraft was carrying three external fuel tanks and a nuclear weapon without a nuclear capsule.
 As the starter button was depressed, the external fuel tanks were accidentally jettisoned causing an explosion.
 The fire was put out quickly and no contamination was detected.

 6 July 1959: While taking off from Barksdale AFB in Louisiana, a C-124 transport carrying one nuclear weapon crashed.
 The resulting fire destroyed the weapon but safety devices prevented any nuclear or conventional explosions.
 A small amount of radioactive contamination was found directly beneath the weapon.